DiogoGravanita/Data-Professional-Survey-Data-Cleaning-SQL-Power-BI-Project/README.md

 <br/><br/>

 ### What are the age demographics of data professionals?
-Most people answering the survey were mostly between 20 and 40 years old. being the average 29,7 years old.
+The majority of survey respondents fall within the age bracket of 20 to 40 years, with an average age of 29.7 years.

 ![image](https://github.com/DiogoGravanita/Data-Professional-Survey-Data-Cleaning-SQL-Power-BI-Project/assets/163042130/ff7f9245-7be1-40cd-9e9b-a01a7aa9d250)
 ![image](https://github.com/DiogoGravanita/Data-Professional-Survey-Data-Cleaning-SQL-Power-BI-Project/assets/163042130/2605a506-83c7-4d51-8b24-48072d149796)